radioactivedecay/radioactivedecay/docs/source/theory.rst

 and :math:`b_{ji}` is the branching fraction from radionuclide :math:`j` to :math:`i`.

-:math:`\varLambda` is a diagonizable matrix so its eigendecomposition can be used to rewrite the matrix differential equation as
+:math:`\varLambda` is a diagonalizable matrix so its eigendecomposition can be used to rewrite the matrix differential equation as

 .. math::